metal3d/bashsimplecurses/README.md

 main_loop 1
 ```

-That's all...
+That's all.

-Go into the project to have documentation about functions:
+Visit the repository's documentation to learn about functions:
 https://github.com/metal3d/bashsimplecurses